ToyotaInfoTech/RAMN/docs/scripts/vcand.rst

 .. image:: img/vcand3.png
    :align: center

-Then, provide the **first devices of each pair** as -p1 and -p2 arguments:
+Then, provide the **first device of each pair** as -p1 and -p2 arguments:

 .. code-block:: bash